 Select from the following:

-Beth E. Rivin, M.D., M.P.H. is a pediatrician who has focused on global health for over 30 years.
-During the last 15 years, she has been actively engaged in the academic and practice area of global health and justice.
-She became Affiliate Associate Professor of Law after 14 years of being Research Associate Professor of Law and Director of the Global Health and Justice Project in the Center for Law, Science and Global Health.
-She also maintains appointments in the Schools of Medicine and Public Health in the Departments of Global Health and Bioethics and Humanities.
-She has had ongoing projects in Indonesia since 1999 and is Visiting Professor at University of Gadjah Mada School of Medicine in Jogjakarta, Indonesia, where she was a Senior Fulbright Scholar in 2011-2012.
+Beth E Rivin, MD, MPH is a pediatrician who has worked in global health for over 35 years.
+During the last 18 years, she has been actively engaged in the academic and practice area of global health and justice.
+She has had ongoing projects in Indonesia since 1999 and has been a Visiting Professor at University of Gadjah Mada School of Medicine in Jogjakarta, Indonesia, where she was also a Senior Fulbright Scholar in 2011-2012.
 Her current work in the field of sexual and reproductive health and rights is U.S. and global, in nature.
-As Principal Investigator on two projects focused on building bioethics capacity in university medical schools in South Asia and the Middle East.
-Her leadership roles include President of Uplift International, an NGO based in Seattle; Senior Global Health and Ethics Advisor at East West Management Institute; Advisory Board Member of the Centre for Ethics in Medicine and Society in Melbourne, Australia; and Co-Chair of International Collaborations in the Asia Pacific Consortium for Bioethics.
+As Principal Investigator on two Global South-South bioethics capacity building projects, she focused efforts on university medical schools in South Asia and the Middle East.
+Her leadership roles include President of Uplift International, an NGO based in Seattle; Senior Global Health and Ethics Advisor at East West Management Institute; Advisory Board Member of the Centre for Ethics in Medicine and Society in Melbourne, Australia.

 Dr. Rivin's professional experience ranges from clinical pediatrics and adolescent medicine to clinical trials; epidemiology; emergency humanitarian assistance; public health and human rights program development and evaluation; and bioethics institutional capacity building.
-In addition to domestic work, Professor Rivin has field experience in Cambodia, Haiti, India, Indonesia, Israel, Kenya, Myanmar, Nepal, People’s Republic of China, Pakistan, Philippines, Puerto Rico, Sri Lanka, Vietnam, Taiwan, Tajikistan and Yemen.
+Dr. Rivin has field experience in Cambodia, Haiti, India, Indonesia, Israel, Kenya, Myanmar, Nepal, People’s Republic of China, Pakistan, Philippines, Puerto Rico, Sri Lanka, Vietnam, Taiwan, Tajikistan and Yemen.

 - BA, University of North Carolina